 We do!
 Between the cost of hosting your own software program and the man-hours it takes to keep it running, churches usually end up spending more time and money trying to go open source as opposed to using a ChMS like ChurchTrac.
-Server hosting alone will cost you a minimum of $6 a month or more.
-That's how much ChurchTrac starts at monthly!
+Server hosting alone will cost you a minimum of $7 a month or more.
+That's more than what ChurchTrac starts at monthly!

 The reason ChurchTrac is the most affordable church CMS platform is that we want to be a blessing to churches...not a burden.
 To continue those blessings, we have already made a list of our favorite open-source programs to help your ministry thrive without having to drop the big bucks.
 We've loved using them in our church and we think you will too!